 Off-peak hot water

 The price tag doesn't tell the whole story when weighing up the cost of your new television, refrigerator or washing machine.
-You will also pay for the energy to run your home appliance.
-You could save a considerable amount of money over time by looking at running costs as a "second price tag" and choosing products accordingly.
+You will also pay for the energy to run your appliance.

-Compare the Energy Rating Label found on appliances including televisions, computer monitors, dishwashers, washing machines, refrigerators, freezers and clothes dryers and go for the product with the highest number of stars.
-To make this easy there’s an Energy Rating App for all types of phones, or go to the Energy Rating website and compare the efficiency of appliances.
+Compare the Energy Rating Label found on appliances and choose products with a higher number of stars.
+You can use the Energy Rating Calculator or go to the Energy Rating website and compare the efficiency of appliances.

-Gas heaters are not covered by an Energy Rating Label developed through the Australian Government’s E3 Program.
-Certain gas heaters carry a different gas appliances energy rating label, as part of a product certification process by state and territory gas technical and safety regulators.
+Gas heaters are not covered by an Energy Rating Label in the Australian Government’s E3 Program.
+Certain gas heaters carry an energy rating label as part of a product certification process by state and territory gas technical and safety regulators.

-For those products without energy ratings, you can find out how much energy they use and compare this with a product of a similar size or capacity and which manufacturers include energy saving features in their products.
-You could also check to see if the product has the blue ENERGY STAR® mark.
+For products without energy ratings, you can find out how much energy they use and compare with products of similar size and capacity.
+Look for manufacturers that include energy-saving features in their products.
+Also check to see if the product has the blue ENERGY STAR® mark.

 Use thermostat controls to minimise energy use and still achieve home comfort.
 Spend some time reading the manual so you know how to turn on these features if they're not the default setting.